-Dramatic changes in households' land endowment modified their individual production strategies as well as their relations of production with other farmers.
-A farming systems study conducted in Bac Kan province has shown how these policy changes contributed to a rapid differentiation among households (Castella et al. 2000).
+In Vietnam, agricultural decollectivization process spread over more than a decade, from the early 1980's to the mid-1990's.
+In the northern uplands this process led to dramatic changes in households' land endowment that modified the relations of production within the farming community (Rambo et al., 1995; Jamieson et al., 1998).
+A farming-systems study conducted in Bac Kan province has shown how these policy changes contributed to a rapid differentiation among households (Castella et al., 2000).
 Sadoulet et al. (2000) showed how family labor force composition influenced individual farm resource endowment under the successive land allocation reforms.
-Farmers' production strategies were driven by the changes in land and capital endowments relative to the family labor force and by the concomitant requirements for rice production needed to secure food self sufficiency.
+Farmers' production strategies were driven by the changes in land and capital endowments relative to the family labor force and by the concomitant requirements for rice production needed to secure food self-sufficiency.
 Depending on the resource endowments of various villages (for example, quantity of lowlands, forest quality, soil types, and population) the combination of individual households' strategies led to a high diversity of local land use systems.
-In short, a diversity of farm strategies applied to a very heterogeneous environment led to multiple pathways for land use change at the watershed level.
+In short, a diversity of farm strategies combined with a very heterogeneous environment led to multiple pathways for land-use change at the watershed level.
+As a consequence, no single policy can tackle the issues related to natural resource management that have arisen during the past decade (Castella et al., 1999a).